opendocsg/slw-judgments-backfill/2012_SGHC_129/report.md

 _Criminal Procedure and Sentencing_ – _Sentencing_ – _Preventive Detention_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 5 of 2012 was allowed by the Court of Appeal on 15 January 2013.
-See [2013] SGCA 21.]
+See <span class="citation">[2013] SGCA 21</span>.]

 25 June 2012